 GeneCards Summary for MAFF Gene

-MAFF (V-Maf Avian Musculoaponeurotic Fibrosarcoma Oncogene Homolog F) is a Protein Coding gene.
+MAFF (MAF BZIP Transcription Factor F) is a Protein Coding gene.
 Diseases associated with MAFF include Fibrosarcoma and Ulnar Neuropathy.
-Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is MAFA.
+An important paralog of this gene is MAFK.

 UniProtKB/Swiss-Prot for MAFF Gene